St. Mark's Church, Dublin

-St. Mark's Church is Dublin-based, Pentecostal church belonging to Christian Churches Ireland, the Irish branch of the Assemblies of God denomination.
-It was previously a Church of Ireland parish church.
-It is on Pearse Street, east of Trinity College.
+St Mark's Church is a Pentecostal church located at 42A Pearse Street, Dublin, Ireland.
+The church is affiliated with Christian Churches Ireland, the Irish branch of the Assemblies of God.
 The church has two Sunday services; 10am and 11:45am.

+Built in 1729 as a Church of Ireland parish church, closed by the Anglicans in 1971, the building was acquired by Trinity College Dublin, before becoming a Pentecostal church in 1987.